charlie-gallagher/cpu/README.md

 ```

 ### Example
-I've included a test file, which is the best way to run this for the first time.
+I've included a few test files, which are the best way to run this for the first
+time.

 ```
 ./cpu test/test_file.txt
+./cpu test/subroutine_test.txt
 ```

-This will write the first few digits of pi to the pseudo-IO device, which is
-nothing more than a block of memory reserved for such purposes.
+They are good examples of the structure of the programs you can write for this
+CPU.
+Some of the other files are for testing various features, trying to trick
+the compiler and so on.

 ### Assembler
 The assembler is basic.
 The user is responsible for writing machine